X

 cpanel add google tracking id footer

 Add that’s it!
-You can now successfully add the tracking code to your theme’s header or footer through cPanel or an FTP client.
+You can now successfully add the tracking code to your theme’s footer through cPanel or an FTP client.

 Add Tracking Code Through The Functions.PHP File